-VoIP is loaded with additional features that traditional telecom solutions often cannot provide.
-Depending on your package, VoIP can provide voicemail to email transcription, call screening, customized hold music, do not disturb settings, conferencing, and more.
-Talk to your VoIP provider to see what features your service allows for.
+VoIP is loaded with additional features that traditional telecom business solutions often cannot provide.
+Depending on your package, VoIP can provide voicemail to email transcription, call screening, customized hold music, do not disturb settings, phone conferencing, and more.
+Talk to your Canadian VoIP provider to see what features your service allows for.

 Easy to install

-Because it only utilizes an internet connection, VoIP installation is often fast and easy.
+Because it only utilizes an internet connection, VoIP installation is fast and easy.
 Oftentimes, no additional hardware is needed.
 Your VoIP package will also be much easier to scale up and down in your office than traditional phone systems because of its easy functionality.
 VoIP is a telecom solution that’s truly low-maintenance.